anas-didi95/vertx-native-image/README.md

 Native image compilation has several restrictions (by design) of which most do not apply to Vert.x core code.
 This makes vert.x a very good candidate to write native images.

+This project will create native image by using Docker multi-stage build.
+First, the docker build will compile the project code to uber Jar file.
+Next stage involved graalvm image which contain native-image CLI, it will copy the Jar file and compile to native image.
+Final stage will use alpine image and copy resulted native image for smaller Docker image.

 ## Table Of Content
 * [Introduction](#introduction)
 * [Command Line](#command-line)